Geographical indication: Rural development effects

 None of these impacts are guaranteed and they depend on numerous factors, including the process of developing the geographical indications, the type and effects of the association of stakeholders, the rules for using the GI (or Code of Practice), the inclusiveness and quality of the collective dimension decision making of the GI producers association and quality of the marketing efforts undertaken.
+Success heavily depends on consumer education and awareness; without marketing and storytelling, legal protection may act merely as an administrative burden without creating market advantage.